1:1 ADHD & Autism Coaching for Adults

 What we cover:

-Managing sensory overwhelm and overstimulation at work, time-blindness and deadline management, switching between tasks and managing transitions, communication strategies for meetings and emails, recognising and managing burnout before it hits, building routines and systems that actually stick for your brain.
+Managing sensory overwhelm and overstimulation at work, time-blindness and deadline management, switching between tasks and managing transitions, communication strategies for meetings and emails, recognising and managing burnout before it hits, building routines and systems that actually stick for your brain, and identifying where your environment may be adding unnecessary pressure so you can begin to address it.

 Who is it for:

-Coping strategy training works well if you've been awarded Access to Work funding and want practical, targeted support — or if you know what you're struggling with and want concrete tools rather than open-ended exploration.
+Coping strategy training works well if you have been awarded Access to Work funding and want practical, targeted support β or if you know what you are struggling with and want concrete tools to implement straight away.
+It is also a good fit if you are finding that masking or workplace stress is taking a toll and you want strategies to reduce that load.

 Format: